 It’s definitely a great place to visit for a few hours and one of the top things to do in Ometepe Nicaragua.

-So the “beaches” are lake beaches, not sea beaches, but they have sad all the same.
+So the “beaches” are lake beaches, not sea beaches, but they have sand all the same.
 As you drive along the stretch of road around the island you’ll come across beautiful stretches of beach.

-Simply pool over at any spot and you’ve got a perfect picnic area.
+Simply pull over at any spot and you’ve got a perfect picnic area.
 Playa Santa Domingo is one of the more popular areas and there are quite a few restaurants in this area offering good food and cheap drinks.